-Hepatically Impaired Patients: The influence of hepatic impairment on the pharmacokinetics of regadenoson has not been evaluated.
-Because greater than 55% of the dose is excreted in the urine as unchanged drug and factors that decrease clearance do not affect the plasma are observed, no dose adjustment is needed in patients with hepatic impairment.
+Hepatically Impaired Patients: The influence of hepatic impairment on the pharmacokinetics of regadenoson has not been revaluated.
+Because greater than 55% of the dose is excreted in the urine as unchanged drug and factors that decrease clearance do not affect the plasma concentration in the early stages after dosing when clinically meaningful pharmacologic effects are observed, no dose adjustment is needed in patients with hepatic impairment.

 Geriatric Patients: Based on a population pharmacokinetic analysis, age has a minor influence on the pharmacokinetics of regadenoson.
-No dose adjustment is needed in elderly patients.
-Metabolism
+No dose adjustment is needed in elderly patients Metabolism